-The reductions in catch levels are expected to be constraining on harvest throughout the rebuilding plan, however with the establishment of a 1 fish per person bag limit (Sub-action 7a), the ACL was not projected to be met..
+The reductions in catch levels are expected to be constraining on harvest throughout the rebuilding plan, however with the establishment of a 1 fish per person bag limit (Sub-action 7a), the ACL was not projected to be met.
 Regardless of these projections, the Council felt it was imperative that the recreational AMs be as effective as possible in preventing recreational landings from exceeding the recreational ACL or correcting for an overage should it occur.
 The Council felt that recreational landings estimates are not be timely enough for in-season monitoring, and since projections do not predict the recreational ACL being met in-season the Council felt comfortable selecting a preferred alternative that did not include an in-season closure.
 The post-season AM matches what Council has been establishing for similar snapper grouper species, in which a season reduction AM is reliant on a single trigger: the recreational landings exceeding the recreational ACL.
-The Council felt that because this post-season AM is more likely to be triggered and not reliant on the total ACL or stock status, that it would be the most effective in contributing to rebuilding of the scamp and yellowmouth grouper stock complex.
+The Council felt that because this post-season AM is more likely to be triggered and not reliant on the total ACL or stock status, that it would be the most appropriate for the recreational sector and therefore have the greatest chance of contributing to rebuilding of the scamp and yellowmouth grouper stock complex.
 Preferred Alternative 5 best meets the goals and objectives of the Snapper Grouper FMP, as amended, while complying with the requirements of the Magnuson-Stevens Act and other applicable law.

-5.11 Action 11.
+5.10 Action 10.
 Revise the total annual catch limit, annual optimum yield, and sector annual catch limits for the Other South Atlantic Shallow Water Grouper complex

-5.11.1Snapper Grouper Advisory Panel (AP) Comments and Recommendations
+5.10.1Snapper Grouper Advisory Panel (AP) Comments and Recommendations